-The Spokane Historic Register provides five criteria for significance to be considered in all nominations.
-The Browne's Addition Historic District is eligible for the Spokane Historic Register under criteria 1 and 3.
-It is eligible under Criterion 1 due to its long history as a residential neighborhood in the historic core of the city, located just west of the central business district.
+The Spokane Historic Register provides five categories for significance to be considered in all nominations.
+The Browne's Addition Historic District is eligible for the Spokane Historic Register under Category A and C. It is eligible under Category A due to its long history as a residential neighborhood in the historic core of the city, located just west of the central business district.
 The Browne's Addition neighborhood is one of the oldest continuously residential areas of Spokane and represents where a broad segment of Spokane's residents lived in both single- and multi-family residences.
-It is also eligible under Criterion 3 due to the distinctiveness of some of its buildings and the wide array of building types and styles.
+It is also eligible under Category C due to the distinctiveness of some of its buildings and the wide array of building types and styles.
 The history and architecture of Browne's Addition allows us to look beyond the residences that are architecturally stunning, to understand and appreciate the continuation of residential life in Browne's Addition and the residential buildings that provided this use over time.

-Criteria 1: Significant History as a Residential Neighborhood
+Category A: Significant History as a Residential Neighborhood